-Students who have violated Academic and Financial Aid Probation and have been dismissed from a program are not eligible for readmission to that program if the student has exceeded or may exceed the maximum time frame of completion until they reestablish appropriate Satisfactory Academic Progress standing.
+Students who have violated FA Probation and have been dismissed from a program are not eligible for readmission to that program if student has exceeded or may exceed the maximum time frame of completion until they reestablish appropriate Satisfactory Academic Progress standing.
 Students who have reached the maximum time frame for their program must be withdrawn from the program.
 There is no appeal for this type of withdrawal.